Spontaneous orbital magnetization of mesoscopic dipole dimers: Magnetic order in a model of two interacting paramagnetic nanoparticles

 The expectation value of the magnetic moment at thermal equilibrium along the direction $z$ of the magnetic field is then given by

 Remarkably, this expectation value and the corresponding magnetic susceptibility

-are independent of the temperature, and determined solely by $\gamma$.
-In such a system, the origin of the paramagnetic behavior is the magnetic-field induced absolute value of the magnetic moment rather than the usual orientation of a fixed modulus moment by the Zeeman term, in competition with thermal fluctuations in the case of a fixed modulus moment.\footnote{A temperature dependence will occur when the modulus of the magnetic moment is limited by an upper bound $\mathcal{M}_0$.
-Equation \eqref{eq:app1chi1} remains nevertheless a good approximation for the ZFS, provided $\sqrt{\beta\gamma}\mathcal{M}_0\gg 1$.} The fluctuations of the magnetic moment $\boldsymbol{\mathcal{M}}$ around its expectation value \eqref{eq:app1M1} are thus small at low temperatures, even if the magnetization is moderate.
+are independent of the temperature, and determined solely by the parameter $\gamma$.
+In such a model, the origin of the pa\-ra\-mag\-netic behavior is the magnetic-field induced absolute value of the magnetic moment rather than the usual orientation of a fixed modulus moment by the Zeeman term, in competition with thermal fluctuations in the case of a fixed modulus moment.\footnote{A temperature dependence will occur when the modulus of the magnetic moment is limited by an upper bound $\mathcal{M}_0$.
+Equation \eqref{eq:app1chi1} remains nevertheless a good approximation for the ZFS, provided $\sqrt{\beta\gamma}\mathcal{M}_0\gg 1$.} The fluctuations of the magnetic moment $\boldsymbol{\mathcal{M}}$ around its expectation value \eqref{eq:app1M1} are thus weak at low temperatures, even if the magnetization is small.